justwriteclick/docslikecode/_posts/articles/2017-06-03-api-docs-with-code.md

 .\dapperdox -spec-dir=C:\Bitbucket\APIproject\source
 ```

 I opened a browser and entered `http://localhost:3123`, which is where DapperDox runs by default, and it worked!
 DapperDox displayed my `swagger.json` file and created interactive documentation that clearly displays the requests, responses, and query parameters for the API.
-I demoed the output for a few developers and support engineers, and they were over the moon.
+I demoed the output to a few developers and support engineers, and they were over the moon.

 ![DapperDox API reference screenshot](../../images/DapperDox_API_reference.png "DapperDox API reference screenshot")

 ## Next steps

 With this framework in place, we can extend Swashbuckle to future APIs and use DapperDox to host the `swagger.json` file for each.
-The resulting output lives with the code, and provides documentation that developers and support engineers can access locally by running a single command.
+The resulting output lives with the code and provides documentation that developers and support engineers can access locally by running a single command.

 To add documentation beyond just the generated JSON output, DapperDox works incredibly well.
 I can author short tutorials that describe how to integrate our API with third-party services, which developers can easily review and modify through pull requests.
 As the API grows, we can add a README file that describes enhancements, modifications, and new integration points.
 Non-API documentation will live in an `\assets` directory, which DapperDox includes at build time.